Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 Ms. Reed began her studies on violin at an early age.
 After studying violin for 10 years, she made the switch to viola and never looked back!
 She performs internationally--most recently traveling to the Isle of Man for the Lionel Tertis International Viola Competition as a finalist to compete in the 2013 competition (this is one of the two international competitions in the world for viola!).
 In July of 2014, Ms. Reed will be returning to perform at the Interharmony International Music Festival in Arcidosso, Italy.
 She has studied as well as performed in Shanghai, Beijing and many other cities across China.
 Ms. Reed is currently a graduate student at Temple University in Viola Performance as well as a freelance musician and private teacher of the violin and viola.
 Her principle teachers include international viola soloist, Hong Mei Xiao and Kerri Ryan of the Philadelphia Orchestra.
 Other interests in no particular order include ancient history, philosophy, astronomy, Earth science, veganism, quantum physics, traveling, spirituality, anything interesting and following her heart always.

-When we first meet, I'll ask you to play me something so I can get a feel for where you are...whether its a scale or a piece you have been playing...or if you don't know anything that's fine too!
-We'll talk about correct set up a bit and then we will start focusing on creating a full sound.
-Depending on where you are will determine how we go about that.
+When we first meet, I'll ask you to play me something so I can get a feel for where you are...whether its a scale or a piece you have been playing.
+If you don't know anything that's fine too!
+My lessons are designed around you so every lesson is a different depending on the student, however, below is an example of the materials generally covered.

 1. Warm up (scale, open strings, or finger exercises)